Ephykim/Qoute-Generator/README.md

+# QUOTE GENERATOR

-This project has helped me learn about Javascript Document Object Model
+This is a simple qoute generator project that has helped me learn how to select elements using Javascript and modify them.